LieberInstitute/DeDHed/README.md

 modeling for several common variables we still have a correlation of 0.5 with the degradation experiment.
-This high correlation shows we still have a large amount of signal from degradation in our data potentially confounding our case-control (SCZD vs NTC) differential expression results.
+This high correlation shows we still have a large amount of signal from degradation in our data potentially confounding our case-control (SCZD vs neurotypical controls) differential expression results.